theayushvyas/MERN-Resources/NodeJS/Code.md

 ## Core Modules
-Core Modules are the build in modules are those who come along with Node.
+Core Modules are the built-in modules are those who come along with Node.

 eg(http,fs,path)